Suspect in U. of Illinois kidnapping attended rally for victim, officials say

 - Kidnapping suspect Brendt Christensen makes his first court appearance

-- The FBI says his phone was linked to a forum on "Abduction 101'
+- The FBI says his phone was linked to a forum about "Abduction 101"

 Urbana, Illinois (CNN)The crowd of demonstrators who rallied behind Yingying Zhang's family included hundreds of students, professors and concerned strangers.